 Students are required to undertake a futher seven midwifery practice continuity of care experiences this semester.
 Students are to undertake a minimum of four antenatal visits and two postnatal visits for each woman and be on call for and attend the majority of women's labours.

 At UC we have set the number of continuity of care experiences at 22 across the Bachelor of Midwifery course.
 At UC, we appreciate that there are variations between women and between experiences, so each continuity experience may differ slightly and although counted by UC as a continuity experience may not meet the ANMAC standards.
-At UC and in this semester, we expect a continuity experience to include a minimum of two of the three elements, with the three elements being antenatal care (three antenatal visits), labour and birth care and postnatal care (three postnatal visits).
-You are required to have at least 10 of your 22 continuity women meeting the ANMAC definition of a continuity experiences, however this can be achieved over the entire degree.
+In this semester, we expect a continuity experience to include a minimum of two of the three elements, with the three elements being antenatal care (three antenatal visits), labour and birth care and postnatal care (three postnatal visits).
+You are required to have at least 10 of your 22 continuity women meeting the ANMAC definition of a continuity experiences; however, this can be achieved over the entire degree.

 All the midwifery practice you achieve this semester with your continuity work is included in your progress towards achieving midwifery competency and towards achieving the midwifery minimum practice requirements as set out by ANMAC (2014).
 All practical experiences are counted even though they may not add up to an entire continuity of care experience.